DavidSvejda2507/FYS-STK4155-Project-2/README.md

 Function for plotting the weights of the first layer of a network

+## LinearGDtest.py and LinearModel.py and toy-gradient-descent.ipynb

+Functions for testing the optimisers on a simple test case and generating the plots

 ## solver.py

 Gradient Descent code for simple learning problems